manikandan-ramar/react-redux-boilerplate/ReadMe.md

 # React Redux Boilerplate
 Simple ReactJS Boilerplate to kick start your new project with SASS support and webpack watch/build tasks

+## File Structure

+    .
+    ├── server                 # production sever setup
+    ├── src                    # source files
+    ├── static                 # static files to serve ├── babelrc                # babel configuration
+    ├── gitignore              # files and folders to ignore in git ├── webpack.config.js      # webpack configuration
+    └── ReadMe.md              # ReadMe file

+## Contribution
+ This boilerplate repo will be updated regularly by [me](http://github.com/manikandan-ramar) and also you can also contribute.

 # Features
 * SASS support
 * webpack watch, build and local server tasks